-Andrew Hardwick, a Metropolitan Public Affairs Specialist for the Social Security Administration, will present a special program, “Understanding Social Security and Medicare,” on Monday, February 13, beginning at 6:00 p.m., in the Meeting Room at Fort Bend County Libraries’ Bob Lutts Fulshear/Simonton Branch Library, located at 8100 FM 359 South in Fulshear.
+Andrew Hardwick, a Metropolitan Public Affairs Specialist for the Social Security Administration, will present “An Introduction to Social Security & Medicare,” on Monday, March 18, beginning at 6:30 p.m., in the Meeting Room at Fort Bend County Libraries’ Bob Lutts Fulshear/Simonton Branch Library, located at 8100 FM 359 South in Fulshear.

 Hardwick has worked for the Social Security Administration for more than 40 years, and has won numerous communication awards during that time.
 He is a graduate of Brigham Young University with a master’s degree in psychology.

 This presentation is free and open to the public.
 Anyone over the age of 18 is encouraged to attend.
-For more information, call the Bob Lutts Fulshear/Simonton Branch Library at 281-633-4675 or the library system’s Public Information Office at 281-633-4734.
+For more information, call the Bob Lutts Fulshear/Simonton Branch Library at 281-633-4675 or the library system’s Communications Office at 281-633-4734.